|

 A family affair. |

 An appreciation for the natural world runs deep in my family.
-My maternal grandfather grew up on the water and surfcasting was his therapy of sorts after returning home from WWII.
-My uncle Derrick is a dyed-in-the-wool woodsman, from fur trapping to ice climbing, he has done it all at one time or another.
-My father is a lifelong naturalist and organized bird walks were a regular occurrence during my upbringing.
-Needless to say, a passion for the great outdoors was instilled in me at an early age, and it was fishing, more than any other hobby, that took hold and hasn't let go.
+My maternal grandfather grew up on the water, and it was surfcasting that was his therapy after returning home from WWII.
+My uncle Derrick is a dyed-in-the-wool woodsman—from fur trapping to ice climbing, he has done it all at one time or another.
+My father is a lifelong naturalist, and organized birding walks were a regular occurrence during my childhood.
+All that to say, a passion for the great outdoors was instilled in me at an early age, and it was fishing, more than any other hobby, that took hold and hasn't let go.

 Southern New England has been an ideal setting to kindle this flame.
-I grew up in a coastal town on Long Island Sound with decent saltwater fishing in my backyard and ample freshwater options a stone's throw away.
-That diversity in year-round angling opportunities has always appealed to me—no matter what the season, there is always a style of fishing to look forward to or species to target.
+I grew up in a coastal town on Long Island Sound with saltwater fishing, clamming, and crabbing in my backyard and ample freshwater options a stone's throw away.
+That diversity in year-round opportunities has always appealed to me—no matter what the season, there is always a style of fishing to look forward to or species to target.

 |